PiyushYadv/calculay/README.md

 A Calculator made using flutter.

-It can perform simple arithmetics like additon,subtraction,multiplication,division.
+It can perform simple arithmetics like addition,subtraction,multiplication,division.

 Can find percentage.